A monument to paradox and transience

 But, it would indeed take time.
 An hour at the airport, followed by an hour plus on the plane, then a two plus hour bus ride over the bumpiest “trail”—it certainly wasn’t a road!—imaginable, and ultimately a fifteen minute hike.
 Nearly eight hours after my day had begun, it came into view.
 At last, Spiral Jetty.

 Smaller than expected

-But…it was so…so…so small.
+But … it was so … so … so small.
 That couldn’t possibly be it!
 Naturally the distance made the work appear smaller and it “grew” as we approached, but even as we stood perched on the rocks right above it, it seemed utterly dominated by the landscape.
 Yet another surprise, the water from the Great Salt Lake no longer permeated the rocks, but was a significant distance beyond.
-Between the Jetty and the lake, there was a blanket of white – a picture-perfect postcard image of a quiet winter’s morn, and yet, the “snow” wasn’t melted by the sun blazing down from above.
+Between the Jetty and the lake, there was a blanket of white—a picture-perfect postcard image of a quiet winter’s morn, and yet, the “snow” wasn’t melted by the sun blazing down from above so you could still go outside with your ski pants to get yourself protected from the cold.
 Upon closer inspection, the “snow” was actually crystallized salt that brilliantly reflected the sun’s rays and the nearby water.

 More than just a “sculpture”